Abominic/Websitev2/README.md

 Decided that the old one was bad and using separate react builds for everything was not very space efficient.

 Hopefully this one will be much better.

+Install `wasm-pack` and build the `src/rust` directory.
+Then use `pnpm install --recursive` to install all of the necessary packages.